 The pole pieces (marked N and S) provide the magnetic field.
 The pole pieces are shaped and positioned as shown to concentrate the magnetic field as close as possible to the wire loop.
 The loop of wire that rotates through the field is called the armature.
 The ends of the armature loop are connected to rings called slip rings.
 They rotate with the armature.
 The brushes, usually made of carbon, with wires attached to them, ride against the rings.
 The generated voltage appears across these brushes.
 The elementary generator produces a voltage in the following manner (fig. 3.4.).
 The armature loop is rotated in a clockwise direction.
 The initial or starting point is shown at position A. (This will be considered the zero-degree position.)
 At 0° the armature loop is perpendicular to the magnetic field.
 The black and white conductors of the loop are moving parallel to the field.
-The instant the conductors are moving parallel to the magnetic field, they do not cut any lines of flux.
-Therefore, no emf is induced in the conductors, and the meter at position A indicates zero.
+The instant the conductors are moving parallel to the field.
+The instant the conductors are moving parallel to the position A indicates zero.
 This position is called the neutral plane.